 You’re now in the third trimester of your pregnancy.
 By now,you should be able to feel your babies move every day.
 Read about how to react if you don’t or if you feel that one or both of your babies are less active than usual.

 Your babies lungs are almost mature.
 Your babies are practicing breathing.
 You may have very vivid dreams at this point in your pregnancy.

 31 weeks pregnant with twins

 Your babies can distinguish light from dark, feel, hear and taste what you’re tasting.
 You may feel that there’s not enough room in your belly and you may be bothered by acid reflux.

 Your children are often in a sought of “dozed-off” state between sleeping and being awake.
 There’s brain activity both when the babies are sleeping and when they’re awake.

 33 weeks pregnant with twins

 Your babies are practicing nursing inside your womb.
 They’re sucking on their fingers and toes.
 The space in your womb is tight by now.

 34 weeks pregnant with twins

-The main thing your babies need to focus on is growing and gaining weight.
-Premature labour is highly likely in a twin pregnancy, so your doctor and midwife will monitor you closely.
-Read about what they’ll pay attention to and early signs that you’re going into labour.
+Premature labour is a risk when you’re expecting twins, so your doctor and midwife will monitor you closely.
+Read about early signs that you’re going into labour.

 35 weeks pregnant with twins